The robust bilevel continuous knapsack problem with uncertain coefficients in the follower's objective: Interval uncertainty

 which is at least the cost of any returned solution.
 The second part of the proof also shows that~$K\neq\emptyset$.
-Thus, the algorithm always returns an optimum solution. \end{proof}
+Thus, the algorithm always returns an optimal solution. \end{proof}

-An optimum solution of the adversary's problem in the original formulation, i.e., a vector $c \in U$, can be derived from the fractional prefix $(J_k, j_k, \lambda_k)$ returned by the algorithm in the following way:
+An optimal solution of the adversary's problem in the original formulation, i.e., a vector~$c \in U$, can be derived from the fractional prefix $(J_k, j_k, \lambda_k)$ returned by the algorithm in the following way:

 Note that $c_{j_k}^- \leq c_k^+ / a_k \cdot a_{j_k} \leq c_{j_k}^+$ holds because by construction $p_{j_k}^- \leq p_k^- \leq p_{j_k}^+$ as $j_k \in I_k^0$.
 Indeed, this definition ensures that the items $i \in J_k \setminus \{j_k\}$ precede $j_k$ in the follower's sorting, since $p_i^- \leq p_k^-$ and therefore, $c_i / a_i = c_i^+ / a_i = - p_i^- \geq - p_k^- = c_k^+/a_k = c_{j_k} / a_{j_k}$.
 Analogously, the items $i \in \{1, \dots, n\} \setminus J_k$ will be packed after $j_k$ by the follower.